bominn/ML2019SPRING/final/README.md

     bash ./yolo_train.sh
 #### Data preprocessing
-You can change line 39-42 in yolo_split.py to split data.
+You can change line 39-42 in `yolo_split.py` to split data.
 #### Predict by own model
-Change model path in yolo_test.py (line 38).
+Change model path in `yolo_test.py` (line 38).

 ## Retinanet case

 ### Predict by pretrained model
-This shell script will load pretraind model 'retinanet.pth' and generate 'submission.csv' for kaggle.
+This shell script will load pretraind model `retinanet.pth` and generate `submission.csv` for kaggle.
 Beacause I detect image one by one and use cpu to run nms, so it takes probably 15 min to run this script.

     bash ./retinanet_test.sh